huseanabioye/E-commerce-app/README.md

 # E-commerce-app
 E-commerce app .
-I laravel to build this app
+I build laravel to build this app